nikhil-soni27/nikhil-soni27/README.md

-- 👋 Hi, I’m @nikhil-soni27
+- 👋 Hi, I’m Nikhil Soni (React-js developer)
-- 👀 I’m interested in Front-end and MONEY
+- 👀 I’m interested in Front-end
-- 🌱 I’m currently learning lessons of React
 - 💞️ I’m looking to collaborate on Everything
 <!---
 nikhil-soni27/nikhil-soni27 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.